ARMmbed/mbed-os-5-docs/docs/advanced/mbed_targets.md

 ## `macros`, `macros_add` and `macros_remove`

 The `macros` property defines a list of macros that are available when compiling code.
-These macros may be defined with or without a value.
+You may define these macros with or without a value.
 For example, the declaration `"macros": ["NO_VALUE", "VALUE=10"]` will add `-DNO_VALUE -DVALUE=10` to the compiler's command-line.

 When a target inherits, it's possible to alter the values of `macros` in the child targets without redefining `macros` completely using `macros_add` and `macros_remove`.
-A child target may use `macros_add` to add its own macros, and `macros_remove` to remove macros defined by its parents.
+A child target may use `macros_add` to add its own macros and `macros_remove` to remove macros defined by its parents.

 For example: